-Effective Thursday May 15, 2019 Cowlitz County will be lifting restrictions on outdoor burning.
-All land clearing, residential and silvicultural burning will be allowed with a permit.
+Effective Friday June 21, 2019, Cowlitz County, in cooperation with partnering agencies, will enact restrictions on outdoor burning.
+All land clearing, residential and silvicultural burning will be restricted until the ban is lifted.

 Recreational campfires are allowed if built in improved fire pits in designated campgrounds, such as those typically found in local, county, and state parks and in commercial campgrounds.
 On private land, recreational fires are permitted with the landowner’s permission if built in the following approved manner: